-Most of today’s immunotherapy breakthroughs are built upon melanoma research that began nearly 30 years ago, when it was realized that the immune system can vigorously react to melanoma.
+Most of today’s immunotherapy breakthroughs are built upon research that began 20-30 years ago, when it was realized that the immune system can vigorously react to melanoma.

 Immunotherapy is a broad term for treatments that stimulate a patient’s immune system to attack cancer cells.
-This treatment strategy should be part of the conversation for most patients with advanced skin cancers, although it may not be appropriate for every patient.
+This treatment strategy should be part of the conversation for most patients with advanced skin cancers, although the strategy may not be appropriate for every patient.

 Immune Checkpoint Blockers